If you’re planning on spending 3 days in Rome, we think this post will help you make the most of your trip.

 - A detailed guidebook to Rome and map of the city

 As you can see, this pass includes a lot.
-One of the most valuable aspects of it, in my mind, is the skip the line access at the Vatican Museum, St. Peter’s Basilica and the Coliseum.
+One of the most valuable aspects of it, in my mind, is the skip the line access at the Vatican Museums and the Colosseum.
 I cannot stress enough how important these features are.

 To get the most out of the Omnia Vatican and Rome Card though, you have to be a little bit clever, and plan ahead.
 Or, you can just follow my itinerary, as I’ve ordered the attractions in a way that will save you the most money when using the Omnia Vatican and Rome Card.

 As you can see, there’s a list of six attractions, of which you can choose two that you get free entry to with the card.
 As these are not all the same price, to maximise your savings you want to try and use your free entry on the most expensive attractions.